Ben Brading 5 min read

 A pass-through contract fixes the wholesale element of business electricity prices, while National Grid and Distribution Network Operator charges will change each year.
 Here are the key terms:

-• Unit rate: The wholesale element remains fixed, while the distribution and other industry costs change each year.
+• Unit rate: The wholesale element remains fixed while TNUoS, DUoS and BSUoS charges change annually.

 • Term: Typically between 1 and 3 years.